RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 -   **ConvertRecord**: Converts each JSON file to a CSV file

--   **MergeContent**: merges the resulting CSV files to form a generic CSV (PS: we can set the min number of entries to perform the merge processor and also a max number of flow files can be set )
+-   **MergeContent**: Merges the resulting CSV files to form a generic CSV (PS: The min number of entries can be set to perform the merge processor.
+Also a max number of flow files can be set)

--   **PutGCSObject** to save the resulting CSV in Google cloud storage bucket
+-   **PutGCSObject**: Saves the resulting CSV in Google Cloud Storage bucket

 ## Detailed NiFi flow description